The information below applies to you if you are travelling with a battery-powered mobility aid such as a wheelchair or scooter.

 - Keep the other copy for yourself and have it available in case the one affixed to your mobility aid comes off and gets lost.

 If you do not feel comfortable printing and completing the form from home, you may request a form at the airport and complete it there.
 If possible, bring a picture of your mobility aid so that it can be attached to the form.

 Battery-powered wheelchairs must be loaded and stowed upright.
 The height and width of the wheelchair must not exceed the maximum height and width of the cargo hold door, per aircraft type.

 Not all battery-powered wheelchairs fit through the cargo hold door of every one of our aircraft.
-If you’re travelling with your own battery-powered wheelchair, we invite you to view some of the maximum cargo door dimensions on our smaller aircraft.
+If you’re travelling with your own battery-powered wheelchair, we invite you to view our fleet pages for some of the maximum cargo door dimensions on our smaller aircraft.

 We also strongly recommend that you contact Air Canada Reservations in advance to provide the dimensions of your wheelchair for verification purposes.
 We will make every effort to accommodate your wheelchair: this may include changing your booking so that you are travelling on an aircraft with a cargo door large enough for your wheelchair.
 Please note that for operational reasons, the aircraft type may change without notice.

 Although most major airlines accept wheelchairs operated by non spillable batteries, policies for spillable batteries vary from one carrier to another.
-If you are travelling on a codeshare flight, you can learn more about the specific policies of Air Canada’s codeshare partners by visiting their websites.
+If you are travelling on a codeshare flight, you can learn more about the specific policies of Air Canada’s Star Alliance and other airline partners by visiting their websites.